httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 expires
 :
 : OPTIONAL.
-The `expires` parameter is a Decimal containing the signature's Expiration Time, expressed as the canonicalized value of the `(expires)` content identifier, as defined in Section 2.
+The `expires` parameter is a Decimal containing the signature's Expiration Time, expressed as the canonicalized value of the `*expires` content identifier, as defined in Section 2.
 If the signature does not have an Expiration Time, this parameter MUST be omitted.
 If not specified, the signature's Expiration Time is undefined.

 keyId
 :
 : REQUIRED.
 The `keyId` parameter is a String whose value can be used by a verifier to identify and/or obtain the signature's Verification Key Material.
 Further format and semantics of this value are out of scope for this document.

+## The 'Signature' HTTP Header
+The `Signature` HTTP header field is a Dictionary Structured Header {{StucturedFields}} containing zero or more message signatures generated from content within the HTTP message.
+Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured Header within the HTTP message.
+Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
+Any member in the `Signature` HTTP header field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP header field MUST be ignored.

-## Example
+## Examples

-The following is a non-normative example `Signature` and `Signature-Input` header field representing the signature in {{example-sig-value}}:
+The following is a non-normative example of `Signature-Input` and `Signature` HTTP header fields representing the signature in {{example-sig-value}}:

 ~~~
 Signature-Input: sig1=(*request-target *created host date